 It might seem obvious, but the aim of a password policy is to make sure that passwords are of a sufficient uniqueness and complexity to prevent them from being guessed, worked out or “brute forced” by hackers in an attempt to gain access to your systems.
 Hackers have at their disposal a very wide range of techniques and tools to gain access to users’ usernames and passwords in order to breach your systems and either gain access to your data or wreak havoc on your systems.

-Positives of a Password Policy
+Advantages of having a Password Policy

 A password policy, particularly when enforced by a correctly configured network, has the benefit that all users’ passwords are of the same high standard, allowing you to control how long and complex they are to minimise the risk of them being found out either by working them out or by using automated tools.